CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     3      52       0    1   23     1     1    1     1     1
     """

-The dataframe ``rossi`` contains 432 observations.
+The DataFrame ``rossi`` contains 432 observations.
 The ``week`` column is the duration, the ``arrest`` column is the event occurred, and the other columns represent variables we wish to regress against.

 If you need to first clean or transform your dataset (encode categorical variables, add interaction terms, etc.), that should happen *before* using *lifelines*.
 Libraries like Pandas and Patsy help with that.